MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/aggregations-auto-configure.md

 ms.date: 05/18/2021
 LocalizationGroup: Transform and shape data
 ---
 # Configure automatic aggregations

 This article describes how to enable and configure automatic aggregations for DirectQuery datasets.
 Configuring automatic aggregations is done in the service, in dataset Settings.
-Tasks include enabling the feature for a dataset, and scheduling at least one or more refreshes.
-After the first refresh has completed, you can then further optimize performance by the changing the percentage of aggregations that are cached.
+Tasks include enabling the feature and scheduling at least one or more refreshes.
+After the first refresh has completed, you can then further fine-tune performance by the changing the percentage of aggregations that are cached.

 > [!IMPORTANT]
 > Automatic aggregations is in Preview.
 When in preview, feature functionality, user experience, and documentation are likely to change.

+Before configuring automatic aggregations, be sure to establish a query performance baseline.
+Use [Performance analyser](/create-reports/desktop-performance-analyzer) in Power BI Desktop to record how report visualization queries are performing.
+After enabling automatic aggregations, and at least one full refresh has completed, run Performance analyzer on the same report again.
+Compare the results with the baseline to evaluate report visual query performance.
+Keep in mind, results for some queries may not be returned by the in-memory aggregations cache.

 ## Configure